Hunter Cattoor: High school career

-Cattoor attended Bishop Moore Catholic High School and played quarterback on the football team in addition to basketball.
-He initially committed to play college basketball at Wofford under coach Mike Young.
+Cattoor grew up in Orlando, Florida and attended Bishop Moore Catholic High School.
+He played quarterback on the football team in addition to basketball.
+Cattoor suffered an ankle sprain during the last month of his senior year, ending his season.
+He initially committed to play college basketball at Wofford under coach Mike Young, choosing the Terriers over Furman.
 When Young was hired as head coach of Virginia Tech, Cattoor followed him to the Hokies.

 College career

-As a freshman, Cattoor averaged 6.5 points and 2.5 rebounds per game.
+As a freshman, Cattoor averaged 6.5 points and 2.5 rebounds per game and shot 40.2% from three-point range.
 He averaged 8.5 points and 1.9 rebounds per game as a sophomore.
 Cattoor was named 2022 ACC Tournament MVP after scoring 31 points in the championship game, a 82-67 upset of Duke.
 He averaged 10 points and 4.0 rebounds per game as a junior.
 As a senior, Cattoor averaged 10.8 points, 3.7 rebounds, and 2.4 assists per game.
 He opted to return for his fifth season of eligibility, granted due to the COVID-19 pandemic.
-In his final season he averaged 13.5 points and 2.8 rebounds per game.
+In his final season, he averaged 13.5 points and 2.8 rebounds per game.

 Professional career

 After going undrafted in the 2024 NBA draft, Cattoor signed with the Cleveland Cavaliers for NBA Summer League.
 He subsequently joined BCM Gravelines-Dunkerque of the French LNB Pro A. In October 2024, he was sidelined with a calf injury.
+Cattoor joined the Cavaliers for 2025 NBA Summer League.
+On October 17, 2025, he signed with the Brooklyn Nets.
+Cattoor was waived the following day, ultimately joining the Long Island Nets.
+Cattoor was hired as an assistant coach for the Virginia Tech men's basketball team on June 4, 2026, retiring from playing.